TareqK/tareqk.github.io/index.md

 #### Senior DevOps Engineer

-Process Enhancements, Building and Maintaining Internal Tooling, Maintenance of CI/CT/CD pipelines, Research into technologies for the product stack, Infrastructure Planning and Im- plementation, Code and Infrastructure Metrics, and providing general support for the Product Delivery Team.
+Process Enhancements, Building and Maintaining Internal Tooling, Maintenance of CI/CT/CD pipelines, Research into technologies for the product stack, Infrastructure Planning and Implementation, Code and Infrastructure Metrics, and providing general support for the Product Delivery Team.

 ## September 2019 - September 2020